hunter-read/lfg-notify-bot/README.md

 * Game: Any game in the [LFG subreddit game tags](https://www.reddit.com/r/lfg/wiki/index/formatting#wiki_game_tags) list ("Flexible" and "Other" game tags are not supported yet)
 * Timezone: Most of the Europe, North America, and Australian time zone 3 or 4 character codes are support, as is any GMT+# or UTC+# format.
 (Not Required, but you will be notified more frequently if not included)
-* Day of the Week: Monday, Tuesday, Friday (It is reccomended to use full day of week text, ie. Monday not Mon)
+* Day of the Week: Monday, Tuesday, Friday (Most abbreviations common abbreviations are supported)
 * NSFW: By default all nsfw posts are excluded, if you are okay with nsfw posts, then include "nsfw" in the message

 You can include as many games, timezones, or days of the week as you want and I will send you a message when someone posts a game looking for player's that meets your criteria, but currently I only search for posts with [Online] and the flairs "GM and player(s) wanted" or "Player(s) wanted".